Needless Fear of Estrogen Replacement for Menopause

 Synthetic versions of progesterone called “Progestins” such as medroxyprogesterone (MPA) are known to be carcinogenic based on data from the 2002 Womens Health Initiative WHI First Arm.(12) This study was halted early because synthetic progestins increased the risk of breast cancer.
 For this reason, avoiding carcinogenic progestins is recommended.
 Instead, use natural human bioidentical progesterone having the same chemical structure as ovarian progesterone, made by the female ovary.

 We have known for decades the benefits of estrogen replacement after hysterectomy.
 Yet, thousands of women have been denied estrogen replacement causing needless suffering.
-Our stated mission at TrueMedMD is to oppose this trend by offering bioidentical hormones for every post menopausal woman who requests hormone replacement.
-That is our goal and mission.
+Our stated mission at TrueMedMD is offer bioidentical hormones for all post menopausal women requesting it.

 Articles with Related Interest: